mysql-workbench-schema-exporter/mysql-workbench-schema-exporter/README.md

 Command Line Interface (CLI)
 ----------------------------

-There is a new CLI to simplify the export process named `export.php`, you can look under the `cli` folder.
+The `mysql-workbench-schema-export` command helps export a workbench schema model directly from command line.
+It has feature to customize export configuration before exporting.
-The CLI has feature to customize export configuration before exporting.
-By default, CLI application will use config file `export.json` located in the current directory to supply the parameter if it find it.
+By default, it will use config file `export.json` located in the current directory to supply the parameter if it find it.
 To disable this behaviour, see the option below.

-The syntax of CLI:
+Command usage:

     php bin/mysql-workbench-schema-export [options] FILE [DEST]